Financial Trading in R

 Loved by learners at thousands of companies

-This course covers the basics on financial trading, and gives you an overview of how to use quantstrat to build signal-based trading strategies in R. It will teach you how to set up a quantstrat strategy, apply transformations of market data called indicators, create signals based on the interactions of those indicators, and simulate orders.
-Lastly, you will learn how to analyze your results both from a statistical and a visual perspective.
+This course will cover the basics on financial trading and will give you an overview of how to use quantstrat to build signal-based trading strategies in R. It will teach you how to set up a quantstrat strategy, apply transformations of market data called indicators, create signals based on the interactions of those indicators, and even simulate orders.
+Lastly, it will explain how to analyze your results both from statistical and visual perspectives.